DCC-EX/dcc-ex.github.io/docs/throttles/engine-driver.rst

    :scale: 60%
    :align: left

-**Engine Driver** is an Android App that uses the WiThrottle Protocol to either connect directly to the DCC++ EX Command Station or connect to the JMRI WiThrottle Server via WiFi.
-If you connect Engine Driver to JMRI, you connect to the computer running JMRI via WiFi and connect the JMRI computer to the Command Station using a USB cable.
-If you connect Engine Driver directly to DCC++ EX, you will to add a WiFi option to your DCC++ EX Command Station as explained here: :doc:`WiFi Setup <../get-started/wifi-setup>`.
+**Engine Driver** (ED) is an Android App that uses the WiThrottle Protocol to either connect directly to the DCC++ EX Command Station or connect to the JMRI WiThrottle Server via WiFi.

+If you wish to connect Engine Driver to JMRI, you need to start the wiThrottle Server and (optionally [#]_) the Web Server in JMRI on the computer running JMRI.
+The JMRI computer must be connected to the DCC++ EX Command Station using a USB cable.

+If you wish to connect Engine Driver directly to DCC++ EX, you need to add a WiFi option to your DCC++ EX Command Station as explained here: :doc:`WiFi Setup <../get-started/wifi-setup>`.

 .. _ed-platforms: